danielmatthew/website/src/pages/2017-12-09-preload-prefetch-preconnect.md

 published: true
 ---

+Working on a Polymer project recently, I got to experiment with serving the content from Firebase Hosting, which now [offers support for HTTP/2 and Server Push](https://firebase.googleblog.com/2016/09/http2-comes-to-firebase-hosting.html).
+Server Push allows content to be delivered speculatively: content is delivered whether or not the user has it already, and in some cases it might not be required at all.

 ## Preload

-Working on a Polymer project recently, I got to experiment with serving the content from [Firebase Hosting, which offers support for HTTP/2 and Server Push.](https://firebase.googleblog.com/2016/09/http2-comes-to-firebase-hosting.html) Server Push allows content to be delivered speculatively: as it stands, it's delivered whether or not the user has it already, and in some cases might not be required at all.
-To take advantage of it though, I needed to declare the assets I wanted to be pushed down.
+To take advantage of this ability though, I needed to declare the assets I wanted to be pushed down.
 In my `firebase.json` file I declared:

 ```json
 "headers": [{